butter-network/butter/docs/pres/pres.md

 <img src="pcgPaper.png" width="430"/>

 Note:
-- I actually felt quite disillusioned with the notion of decentralised systems when I was reading the literature...
-- I read the classic papers on the topic: Chord and Kadmelia as well as lots of the summative reviews a notably a big review by cambridge on overlay networks from 2005 (https://www.cl.cam.ac.uk/research/dtg/www/files/publications/public/mp431/ieee-survey.pdf)
-- Remained really unsatisfied with their approach - and I'd argue any system that claims to be fully decentralised and uses a structured overlay architecture is not truly decentralised
+- I started by looking at the classic approach - Chord and Kademlia DHTs - produce structured overlay networks for information persistency
-- Despite the benefits of a decentralised approach, the majority of popular P2P networks include structured elements such as lookup tables, super-peers or Distributed Hash Tables.
+- The majority of popular P2P networks include structured elements such as lookup tables, super-peers or Distributed Hash Tables.
 These are introduced primarily to improve network performance by reducing message complexity.
-However, this then reintroduces some primary pitfalls of the client-server model e.g. DHTs a known bootstrap node, BitTorent requires super-peers (it calls trackers) that have lockup tables - that sounds fairly centralised to me
+However, this then reintroduces some primary pitfalls of the centralised client-server model e.g. DHTs a known bootstrap node, BitTorrent requires super-peers (it calls trackers) that have lockup tables - that sounds fairly centralised to me
-- Therefor I knew I needed to implement an entirely unstructured P2P network which would be a better design for information availability and fault tolerance because there is no central point of failure and it is difficult to control or censor information on the network - this fulfils my main motivation
+- Therefor I knew I wanted to implement an entirely unstructured P2P network
-- I really struggled to find solutions that didn't suffer from these limitations - there is not that much literature on unstructured p2p architectures
-- After digging the depth of the internet, I found 2 papers that gave me an idea - I didn't necessarily implement them but rather based my implementation on them
+- I found 2 papers that gave me an idea - I didn't necessarily implement them but rather based my implementation on them

 ---
 ##### Persistent storage 2